Custom Choppers G provides tips and tricks related to welding, metalwork, motorcycles, and more.

 2. Weld Together a Workbench

 This may just be one of the most useful projects for you.
-If you are planning to start welding whether as a hobby or as professional, a workbench will be the most essential item that you will need.
+Whether you are planning to start welding as a hobby or as a profession, a workbench will be the most essential item that you will need.
 Surprisingly, welding a workbench is not that hard.
 The trick is to weld it together using proper technique.
 If you can manage that, it can hold up to half a ton of weight for your future projects.
 See it as a test of your welding skills.
 Here is what you will need:

 - Welding machine